once-human/attendify/SECURITY.md

 ### Firebase Authentication

 We use Firebase Authentication to ensure that only authorized users have access to our project.
 Firebase Authentication provides a secure and easy way to authenticate users, including options for email and password, Google Sign-In, Facebook Login, and more.

+### Code Reviews

+We require code reviews for all changes to our project codebase.
+This helps ensure that code changes are thoroughly reviewed for potential security vulnerabilities.

 ### Penetration Testing